David C. Driskell Community Park

 City Council passed a resolution in June 2021 to rename the now former William Pinkney Magruder park as David C. Driskell Community Park.
 The initiative to rename the park was set in motion after a discovery that the original 1927 park deed contained racist and restrictive language.
 The deed was updated to strike that language and a new park name was chosen using over 800 suggestions from the Hyattsville community.

 The park's new name honors former Hyattsville resident David C. Driskell, a preeminent artist, historian, curator, and scholar of African American art.
 He was a distinguished professor emeritus at the University of Maryland and his artworks are displayed in museums across the country and have been hung at the White House.
-The dedication celebration on October 1 aims to educate community members about the significance of his life and legacy in Hyattsville and beyond.
 Mr. Driskell passed away in April 2020 from COVID-19.

 You can learn more about the renaming process through the press releases below -